rominasoto-tw/portfolio/markdown-sample.md

 # Code

-To write `inline code` write this:
+To write `inline code`, write this:

 ```
 `example text`
 ```

-To write a code block write this:
+To write a code block, write this:

 ![codeblock](/assets/images/using-markdown/img-code-01.png){:.border.shadow}